indiqusdocs/apiculus/docs/Subscribers/AccountCentre/SupportandTickets.md

 ![Support and Tickets](img/SupportandTickets3.png)

 Alternatively, you can reply to the email that you received with the ticket information or the latest reply from the support agent.
-Email replies will also show up in the ticket details section on apiculus CloudConsole.
+Email replies will also show up in the ticket details section on apiculus Cloud Console.

 # Ticket Classifiers